International Control Dam

-A trade off exists between the two main industries of Tourism and Hydroelectric Power.
-More water is diverted by the International Control Dam at night, between 10:00 pm and 7:00 am, filling the reservoirs over night, and allowing more water over Niagara Falls in the day-time hours for the tourists.
-As well, during the winter, from Nov.
-1 to March 31, when it is not the tourism season, more water is diverted for electrical power during the whole 24 hour period.
+A trade-off exists between the two main industries of tourism and hydroelectric power.
+More water is diverted by the International Control Dam at night, between 10:00 pm and 7:00 am, filling the reservoirs overnight and allowing more water over Niagara Falls in the daytime hours for the tourists.
+As well, during the winter, from November 1 to March 31, when it is not the tourism season, more water is diverted for electrical power during the whole 24 hour period.

-The pool of water located immediately upstream of the International Water Control Dam is named the "Chippawa - Grass Island pool".
+The pool of water located immediately upstream of the International Water Control Dam is named the "Chippawa – Grass Island pool".